 And I am blessed

-Before we even start to unpick I Am Blessed, we can’t ignore the fact that it was co-written by Mark Mueller.
+Before we even start to unpick I Am Blessed, it’s worth noting that it was co-written by Mark Mueller.
 This was a man who had written several major Billboard Hot 100 hits and would most notably go on to have a hand in Crush by Jennifer Paige.
-But back in 1995, even if you didn’t know his name (we didn’t), you knew some of his work, for this was a man who had written two of the most iconic tunes known to kids of the ‘80s and ‘90s: the DuckTales and Chip ‘n Dale: Rescue Rangers theme songs!
+But back in 1995, even if you didn’t know his name, you definitely knew some of his work.
+For this was a man who had written two of the most iconic tunes known to kids of the ‘80s and ‘90s: the DuckTales and Chip ‘n Dale: Rescue Rangers theme songs!
 There was a genius at work here.

-Indeed, there’s little compromise to be found in any aspect of the single, and we’re really glad it wasn’t watered down for the UK market.
-Take, for example, the first verse.
-It’s so gently produced that in places it’s almost an acoustic performance; there’s the occasional shimmering flourish while the piano accompaniment gradually becomes more prominent.
-But for the best part of a minute, I Am Blessed relies almost solely on the vocals to hold interest and guide the song.
+Indeed, there’s little compromise to be found in any aspect of the single, which wasn’t watered down for the UK market.
+Take, for example, the first verse, which is so gently produced that in places it’s almost an acoustic performance.
+There’s the occasional shimmering flourish while the piano accompaniment gradually becomes more prominent; but for the best part of a minute, I Am Blessed relies almost solely on the vocals to hold interest and guide the song.
 Indeed, it says a lot about Eternal that even as the production grows towards the climax of the song, the attention never really shifts from their performance.
 They remain front and centre of the song, delivering a powerful, nuanced vocal that is never anything less than utterly spellbinding.

 In rather stark contrast to the verses, the chorus is huge; it takes off with a shift in power and tone that almost evokes memories of that key-change moment in Whitney Houston’s I Will Always Love You.
 It might seem ambitious, but you don’t ever doubt that Eternal will rise to the challenge.
 The chorus soars as the deliciously gloopy ‘90s synth-keyboard production swirls around it, with a smattering of dramatic strings for good measure.
 The presence of a key-change will come as no surprise to anyone; it’s on the cards from the first chorus.
-But what we love about this one is the way it creeps up on the song via the backing vocals, which facilitate a shift in the key.
-There’s a great moment almost three minutes in, which acts almost as a baton-pass between the main body of the song and the finale.
+But it cleverly creeps up on the song via the backing vocals, which facilitate a shift in the key.
+There’s a great moment almost three minutes in, which acts as a baton-pass between the main body of the song and the finale.
 The impressively held: “And I am BLE-E-E-E-E-E-E-SED” line is very much consistent with what’s preceded it, while the secondary: “Every time I look in-TO my baby’s eyes” vocal indicates very clearly where the song is headed.
 So, when the key-change does drop just a few moments later, it feels remarkably organic.
 And what a goosebump-inducing moment those final choruses are.
-Somebody call an undertaker because we are slayed.
-Vocals.
-For.
-Days.
-And it’s not a case of Eternal showboating – quite the opposite in fact – this is all about the control.
+It’s not a case of Eternal showboating – though they serve vocals for days – this is all about the control.
 There’s not a note out of place or included just for the sake of it.
 It’s genuinely a world-class performance that is on a par with any other big R&B-gospel ballad from that era.

 While there was no doubt that Eternal could pull off a song like I Am Blessed, there was always the risk that no major market existed in the UK for a gospel-ballad.
 Indeed, the initial chart performance did suggest we weren’t quite sure what to do with a song like this.
 The single entered at #14, spending a few weeks hovering outside of the top ten, before finally ascending to a peak of #7.
-In hindsight, we would suggest that I Am Blessed had quite a profound impact on Eternal’s career moving forward; it saw the Power Of A Woman album back into the top ten and perhaps more notably, it really laid the groundwork for songs like Someday and Angel Of Mine to be bigger – and better remembered – hits.
+In hindsight, I Am Blessed seemed to have a profound impact on Eternal’s career moving forward; it saw the Power Of A Woman album back into the top ten and perhaps more notably, it laid the groundwork for songs like Someday and Angel Of Mine to be bigger – and better remembered – hits.